Best Electric Hybrid Bikes

 A modern looking electric hybrid bike

-The Haibike Trekking has a classical hybrid look, although it is equipped with the necessary e-bike and e-hybrid-specific parts.
+The Haibike Trekking has a classical hybrid look, equipped with essential e-bike and e-hybrid components.

-With 63mm travel on the fork, Shimano Altus & Avera 8-speed drivetrain, this model is categorized as a mid-range bike due to its mid-drive “engine”.
+This model falls into the mid-level category with 63mm travel on the fork, Shimano Altus & Avera 8-speed drivetrain, and a mid-drive motor.

-You’ll also find hydraulic disc brakes, quick-release wheels, 700x40c wheels, fenders, and lights that are a nice addition to any eHybrid.
-The electronic side is well-made as well, represented by the Bosch Active Line Plus motor, 250W Bosch Lithium-Ion battery.
+You’ll also find hydraulic disc brakes, quick-release wheels, 700x40c wheels, fenders, and lights that are an excellent addition to any urban e-bike.
+The electronics are also well-made, including a Bosch Active Line Plus motor with 250W of power and a Bosch Lithium-Ion battery.

-We would love to see more bikes at this price range anytime soon, and the Trekking model has set a bar to compare future bikes from!
+We would love to see more bikes at this price range soon, and the Trekking model has helped set the bar for the category.

-The overall weight of the bike is just 44 pounds, which makes it one of the lightest eBikes on this list!
+Finally, the bike’s overall weight is just 34 pounds, making it one of the lightest eBikes on this list!

 A sporty and versatile choice